simonq80/ResumeSite/README.md

-Simple Resume Site, written as a one page app in AngularJS
+Simple Resume Site, written as a SPA in AngularJS